how many sources scholars use as evidence in their research

 What questions you had:

-I can't tell what the question is here, but I can say that there are hundreds of citation styles and they are specific to the disciplines you see them in.
+There are hundreds of citation styles and they are specific to the disciplines you see them in.
 Each discipline decides what the most important information is in the citation and builds the style from there.
 Additionally, some disciplines tend to cite a certain type of information (journal article, book, site report) more than others.
 As such, they need to construct a style that is clear and consistent for the audience.

 How do you find articles for your topic in general?